By Brian Robinson.

 People who have panic attacks can go on to develop triggers which may be linked to the first incidence.
-For example, if someone had their first attack in a supermarket then going to supermarkets may trigger other attacks.
+For example, if someone had their first attack in a supermarket then going to supermarkets may trigger further attacks.
 It is also possible for someone with Panic Attack Disorder to have attacks that fit both descriptions, i.e. sudden onset attacks and ones brought on by specific triggers.

 Generally speaking, it is difficult to control panic attacks.
 Once initiated they have to run their course.
 If we could control or stop them then the disorder simply wouldn’t exist.
 There is some scope to improve things, but having said that, there is likewise the potential to make the experience worse.
 The whole idea of a panic attack is to make the person panic and escape from the danger.
 So, if we really do panic and start running around, calling for help etc, this tends to confirm the idea that danger is present.
 It is far better to stay calm, perhaps get up and make a drink, and then sit down again.

 One of the big problems with anxiety and panic is the natural tendency to resist.
 We try and fight or block the panic even though this is futile.
 Resistance can be physical where we tense up further, but resistance can also be emotional and psychological.
 The best thing is to accept the panic and let it do what it has to do.
 Many people describe panic as a bully that has to be stood up to.
 The problem is, this attitude only increases resistance and builds tension.
 Acceptance is a far better strategy.

 Because panic is so inward looking, it is also a good idea to try and shift our focus to the external world when trying to deal with it.
 Look at things in the room; look at pictures or watch TV; listen to music or the radio; reassure yourself about the panic.
 Slow breathing exercises are also a good way to calm our body and mind.